gatsbyz/blue-sky-retirement-plus/README.md

 # Retirement Global 2.0

+# Executive Summary

+Retirement Global 2.0 is our new and improved application designed to help working class citizens live out their dream retirement sooner.
+In addition to our original promise, we seek to provide our clients with new products to help them build wealth.
+The new Housing Analytics tool leverages the cutting edge of machine learning and predictive technology to guide our clients on where to purchase investment properties or their retirement homes.

 ## How To Run
 1. Open `RoboAdviser-LexJson.zip file` to start Amazon Lex chatbot
 2. Enter the utterance: "I want to retire"